liilab/appify/README.txt

 == Screenshots ==

-1-Convert your WooCommerce website to a beautiful Android App. screenshot-1.png 2-Easily upload and update your WooCommerce app on the go and receive real-time updates. screenshot-2.png
+1. Convert your WooCommerce website to a beautiful Android App
+2. Easily upload and update your WooCommerce app on the go and receive real-time updates

 == Changelog ==